i-am-nolan25/Crypto-Trading-Simulator/README.md

 ### Description

 Allows users to test their trading strategies with no financial consequences by simulating the risk-free trading experience.
-A user can see real-time stocks or cryptocurrencies and buy and sell with their given amount of money.
+A user can see real-time cryptocurrencies and build a financial portfolio.

 ### App Evaluation

 - **Category**: Financial Services
-- **Mobile**: A user can easily trade stocks or cryptos with a mobile app with a secured authenticiation like Face ID.
+- **Mobile**: A user can easily trade cryptos with a mobile app with a secured authenticiation like Face ID.
 - **Story**: Helps everyone invest their finance wisely with an easy user-friendly iOS app.
 - **Market**: Global Online Trading Platform Market size was valued at USD 9.50 billion in 2022.
 Transaction fees can be collected for a monetization purpose.
 Another potential business model could be a subscription.
 - **Habit**: Traders has to use the app daily not to miss any critical market updates and trades daily to get an experience.
-- **Scope**: V1 would allow users to simply trade stocks on an app.
-V2 will expand the market size by letting users trade cryptos as well.
+- **Scope**: V1 would allow users to simply trade cryptos on an app.
+V2 will expand the market size by letting users trade stocks as well.
 V3 will add news features, providing users with latest up-to-date news regarding stocks or cryptos.
 V4 will include in-app trading lessons or short courses offered by top-notch universities or trading firms.

 ## Product Spec